codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 * Make sure to enable logging by using `Parse.setLogLevel(Parse.LOG_LEVEL_DEBUG);` to track down permission issues.

 * Double-check your `<uses-permissions>` is outside the `<application>` tag.
-* Verify that you have define the `GcmBroadcastReceiver`, `PushService`, and `ParseBroadcastReceiver` inside the `<application>` tag.
+* Verify that you added ParseFirebaseInstanceIdService and ParseFirebaseMessagingService to your AndroidManifest.xml file.
-* Use `${packageName} in lieu of the hard-coded package names so you can avoid typos.

-* If you are using Facebook's [[Stetho library|Debugging-with-Stetho]] with your Android client, you can see the LogCat statements and verify that GCM tokens are being registered by API calls to the `/parse/classes/_Installation` endpoint:
+* If you are using Facebook's [[Stetho library|Debugging-with-Stetho]] with your Android client, you can see the LogCat statements and verify that FCM tokens (labeled as GCM push tokens) are being registered by API calls to the `/parse/classes/_Installation` endpoint:

 ```
 : Url : http://192.168.3.116:1337/parse/classes/_Installation